roborg-codes/DevOps_online_Kyiv_2022Q1Q2/m4/task4.1/readme.md

 `passwd` utility can be used to change user's password or other users' passwords (as root).
 Especially useful for administrators who may need to adjust password policy.
 It also checks for basic password security.
+For example, password `vagrant` would not be accepted if password is too similar, like `vagrant2`.
+This kind of basic check would be [very nifty for some users](https://web.archive.org/web/20220422221426/https://twitter.com/kobzevvv/status/1420295444694028290).

 `passwd` may modify the following system files:

 1. `/etc/passwd` - basic information about users (including wether or not user has password set)